The Boys season 4: Audience viewership

 According to Amazon, the first three episodes of the season received a 21% increase in total viewers compared to season three in the first four days since launch.
 The fourth season became among the top 5 most-viewed TV seasons on Amazon Prime Video through its first four days, according to the streamer.
 It was also reported that the fourth season tallied the second most viewers of any returning season on Prime Video through its first four days, behind only the second season of Reacher.
 Furthermore, Amazon reported that The Boys has grown in global viewership per season.
 Amidst the launch of the season's first three episodes, The Boys scored 1.19 billion viewing minutes during the week of June 10–16, 2024, according to Nielsen streaming data.
 On July 25, Amazon reported that season four overall garnered more than 55 million viewers globally since the season premiere.
 That figure counts 39 days of viewership after the premiere, ending on July 21, just after the July 18 season finale released.
-This marks the third-consecutive season of global viewership growth for the satirical superhero series.
-Season 4 has now become Prime Video's fourth most-viewed television season of all time — behind only The Lord of the Rings: The Rings of Power season 1, Fallout season 1, and Reacher season 1.
+This marked the third-consecutive season of global viewership growth for the satirical superhero series, becoming Prime Video's fourth most-viewed television season of all time and behind only The Lord of the Rings: The Rings of Power season 1, Fallout season 1, and Reacher season 1.